raymonwang/reechat_client/Unity_intergration_doc_V3.2.md

 	    User can record his voice to a audio file with sdk, then sdk will store the file to server side and feedback a record url.
 	    User can dispatch the record url to any users and they can playback the record url again.

-  - This SDK support video conference and broadcast the conference to internet with rtmp stream or hls stream;
+  - This Unity SDK only support voice conference and broadcast the conference to internet with rtmp stream or hls stream;

   - Caution:
-    This SDK can only compile for iphone device(no simulator)
+    This SDK can only compile for iphone device(no simulator) and android device!

 ## download sdk and decompress it
 > [download sdk from site](http://www.reechat.org)

 ## double click reechatsdk_unity_release_xxx.unitypackage and import the content to Assets directory

 ## Configuration
    - Add REECHAT_ENABLE macro at "Script Define Symbols" of "Player setting", or else you can not call reechat function.